lIpda23/HR-Attrition-Analysis-PowerBI/README.md

 # HR-Analytics-PowerBI

 This is an HR Data Analytics portfolio project focusing on key metrics such as performance tracking and attrition rates.
-The project involves data preprocessing, transformation, and visualization using Power BI to create interactive dashboards for understanding employee attrition patterns.
+The project aims to assist Atlas Labs in understanding the factors driving employee turnover and developing strategies to improve retention.

 ### Project Overview
 The original dataset contained over 80K records.
 For the purpose of this analysis, the dataset was cleaned and processed, resulting in a final dataset of 76K records used in this Power BI project.
-Data cleaning and transformation were conducted using Power BI's Query Editor, ensuring that only relevant and high-quality data were utilized.
+Data cleaning and transformation were conducted using Microsoft Excel and Power BI's Query Editor, ensuring that only relevant and high-quality data were utilized.

 ### Key Insights
 - **Age Distribution**: Majority of employees are between 20-29 years old.